Brazil at the FIFA World Cup

+This article summarizes the results and overall performance of Brazil at the FIFA World Cup, including the qualification phase and the final phase, officially called the World Cup finals.
+The qualification phase, which currently takes place over the three years preceding the finals, is used to determine which teams qualify for the finals.
+The current format of the finals involves 48 teams competing for the title, at venues within the host country.

+Brazil is the most successful national team in the history of the World Cup, having won five titles and earned second place, third place, and fourth place finishes twice each.
+Brazil is one of four countries along with Argentina, Spain, and Germany to win a FIFA World Cup away from its continent (Sweden 1958, Chile 1962, Mexico 1970, United States 1994, and South Korea/Japan 2002).
+Brazil is also the only national team to have played in all FIFA World Cup editions without any absence or need for play-offs.
+Brazil also has the best overall performance in World Cup history in both proportional and absolute terms, with a record of 76 victories in 114 matches played, 129 goal difference, 247 points, and only 19 losses across 22 tournaments.

 Traditionally, Brazil's greatest rival is Argentina.
-The two countries have met each other four times in the history of the FIFA World Cup, with two wins for Brazil (West Germany 1974 and Spain 1982), one for Argentina (Italy 1990) and a draw (Argentina 1978).
-The country that played most against Brazil in the world cup is Sweden: 7 times, with five wins for Brazil and two draws.
-Three other historical rivals are Italy, which lost two World Cup finals against Brazil and eliminated the Brazilians in two tournaments (France 1938 and Spain 1982), France, which has defeated Brazil on three occasions (Mexico 1986, France 1998 and Germany 2006), and the Netherlands, which has eliminated Brazil at two of their five meetings (West Germany 1974 and South Africa 2010) and won the third place match in Brazil 2014.
+The two countries have met each other four times in the history of the FIFA World Cup, with two wins for Brazil (West Germany 1974 and Spain 1982), one for Argentina (Italy 1990), and a draw (Argentina 1978).
+The country that played the most matches against Brazil at the World Cup is Sweden: seven times, with five wins for Brazil and two draws.
+Three other historical rivals are Italy, which lost two World Cup finals against Brazil and eliminated the Brazilians in two tournaments (France 1938 and Spain 1982), France, which defeated Brazil on three occasions (Mexico 1986, France 1998, and Germany 2006), and the Netherlands, which has eliminated Brazil at two of their five meetings (West Germany 1974 and South Africa 2010), were themselves eliminated at two others (USA 1994 and France 1998) and won the match for third place in Brazil 2014.

-Brazil won their first world cup final in 1958, 28 years after the first competition was held in 1930.
-The second longest streak before winning their fourth world cup title in 1994 came 24 years after winning their third title in 1970.
-Since earning their fifth world cup tournament in 2002, by 2026, it will have been 24 years since Brazil has last won the title, the same duration between the third and the fourth title.